What is Corneal Crosslinking?

 What Technology Is Used At Whitsett Vision Group?

-At Whitsett Vision Group, we use iLink cross-linking technology, the only FDA approved technology to slow or halt the progession of Keratoconus.
+At Whitsett Vision Group, we use iLink cross-linking technology, the only FDA-approved technology to slow or halt the progression of Keratoconus.

 iLink Corneal Cross Linking